College Insurance Program (CIP)

 • Be retired and enrolled in Medicare Parts A and B, due to age or disability.

-• May cancel the TRAIL MAPD coverage.
-Canceling the TRAIL MAPD coverage will terminate your medical, prescription drug, dental, and vision coverage through CIP.
-Reenrollment is allowed for CIP members anytime throughout the plan year with a qualifying enrollment opportunity and coverage will be effective the first of the month following your enrollment request or during your annual TRAIL MAPD Enrollment Period.
+• Elect to cancel coverage.
+Note: If you cancel your CIP TRAIL MAPD enrollment, medical, prescription drug, dental, and vision coverage for you and your enrolled dependents will end.
+Re-enrollment is allowed anytime throughout the plan year with coverage effective the first of the month following your enrollment request or during your annual TRAIL MAPD Enrollment Period.

-• TRAIL MAPD plans are offered by private companies approved by Medicare.
-Medicare pays a fixed amount for your care each month to these companies.
+• The TRAIL MAPD health plan is offered by Aetna.
+Medicare pays a fixed amount for your care each month to Aetna.
 When you enroll in a Medicare Advantage Prescription Drug (MAPD) plan, you are no longer in Original Medicare, but still have the same covered services and the same rights and protections as people with Original Medicare.

 • You must keep Medicare Parts A and B and continue to pay the applicable Medicare premiums, including applicable IRMAA (Income Related Monthly Adjustment Amount) surcharges.